Scripture Reference:![]()

 Activities:

-• Review and continue to learn the memory verse as it applies to the lesson today.
+- Review and continue to learn the memory verse as it applies to today’s lesson.

-• Draw a line down the centre of a chalkboard/whiteboard.
-Head one column with the word “Needs” and the other with “Wants”.
+- Draw a line down the centre of a chalkboard or whiteboard.
+Head one column with the word “Needs” and the other with “Wants.”
 List items under one or the other.
 Does God give us what we need?
 Which things do we complain the most about?

 Crafts: